Real-hackbard/Explorer/README.md

 * Installing the Package:
 In the Project Manager, right-click on the package project and select Build.
 Next, right-click on the package and select Install.
 The components ```TShellTreeView, TShellListView```, and ```TShellChangeNotifier``` will then be available to you in the "Shell Controls" category.

+However, there are limitations—such as cutting and moving files—that are not supported by the component.

+The standard TShellListView component in Delphi does not natively feature built-in copy-and-paste functionality for Windows Explorer actions.
+The component serves primarily as a pure display of the file system.

+To replicate the file copying, cutting, and pasting functionality found in Windows Explorer, you must interact with the native Windows Shell interfaces (IShellFolder and IContextMenu).
+The Solution: Tapping into the Windows Shell Context Menu.
+Through the IContextMenu interface, you can directly instruct Windows to execute system-wide commands—such as 'copy', 'cut', or 'paste'—on the current directory.
+This allows Windows to automatically handle clipboard interactions, progress dialogs, and any potential file conflicts.
+Here is a proven method for implementing these commands within your TShellListView: